 Texts in Conversation

-2 Peter teaches that God’s patience allows time for people to repent.
-This language is similar to the Aramaic translation of Isaiah in the Targum, which says the unrighteous are given time to return to the Torah.
-The similarity suggests that 2 Peter reflects an early Aramaic tradition later preserved in the Targum.
+2 Peter teaches that God’s patience gives time for people to repent, similar to the Aramaic translation of Isaiah in the Targum, where the unrighteous are given time to return to the Torah.
+Both likely draw on a shared Aramaic tradition.

 Share: